 These top of the line paintball markers are made for people who know what they are doing, it has a very useful push button bolt removal system, which makes it easy to clean and maintain.
 This gun is also equiped with an Empire relay regulator that has an on/off switch which makes removing the tank very easy.
 The front grip makes it easier to handle, giving you better accuracy when you shoot, and it has multiple firing modes that don’t waste your paintballs.
 The Axe marker is a lightweight marker with an aluminum barrel that makes it easy to carry around during battle.
-This paintball marker is a more expensive than the others on this list, because it is a quality product, but it is worth the price, and once you use it, you will understand why.
+Being the best paintball gun, it is a more expensive than the others on this list, because it is a quality product, but it is worth the price, and once you use it, you will understand why.
 Empire Axe is undoubtedly the best paintball gun of 2016 and if you want to read a detailed review of the product, click on the link above!

 The best paintball guns (also known as the best paintball markers) come in a variety of shapes, sizes, and prices.
 Expect to pay around a couple hundred dollars for a good, entry-level paintball gun.
 If you go extremely cheap, remember that as in all things, you will get what you pay for.
 Check reviews to find a happy medium between finding a good price and a good gun – but always try to get the best paintball gun that you can afford.
 The last thing you want is to purchase a gun that you end up disliking and having to run back out and pay even more to upgrade to a decent one.